 This sets into motion the process of preparing the cancelled order for its reverse journey, starting with manifestation and ending with the safe return of the item to the origin warehouse.
 Once safely returned, the item can be restocked and resold.

 Tracking is one of the most important factors influencing a customer’s overall delivery experience.
 When an order is in-transit, endless possibilities may occur that could potentially delay the order’s delivery, or result in the shipment getting lost or damaged.
 Giving customers the ability to track orders on a regular basis can help ease customer anxiety while waiting for an order to be delivered.

 Order tracking is just as effective a tool to comfort customers even if the order delivery is not delayed or stuck.
 Sending customers tracking information and notifying them every time a new delivery milestone has been crossed during their order's journey to them.

 How Did Tracking API Integrations Work in eCommerce Shipping?

 Out of the four major functions performed by Shipping API integrations, we’ve established that tracking is one of the most vital.
-Providing real-time tracking updates to customers can not only ease them of anxiety and potential buyer’s remorse, these updates can work actively to improve your customer’s overall delivery experience.
+Providing real-time tracking updates to customers can not only ease them of anxiety and potential buyer’s remorse, but these updates can also work actively to improve your customer’s overall delivery experience.